hamzauys/eksi-imdb-analysis/README.md

 - 2008.png (a visual plot of entry count vs IMDb score)

-- The result of ML methods which are linear regression and KNN regressor (k=3).
+- The result of ML methods which are Random Forest Regressor with different parameters and KNN regressor with different k values such as 1, 2 and 3.